 By car, it’s pretty easy to access.
-I live in South East London so it only took 30 minutes to drive to the property.
+I live in South East London so it only took 30 minutes to drive to the property in Kent.
 There is a car park on-site which has 42 spaces, which includes two disabled spots.
 There are public transport options, with the closest train stations including Chelsfield, Orpington and Bromley South.
 From Orpington, you can get the R8 bus which passes right by the property.
 And from Bromley North and South you’ll be able to get the 146 bus to Downe village, which is only 1/2 mile away from Down House.

 How Much Does it Cost to Visit Down House?

 If you’re an English Heritage member, absolutely nothing!
 Dan and I pay £8.75 per month for our Joint Adult membership.
 Which gets us into hundreds of castles, gardens and houses like this one, completely free of charge.
 If you’re not an English Heritage member, prices aren’t too steep.
 With Gift Aid adults pay £14, children cost £8.40 and concessions are £12.60.
 All prices are cheaper without Gift Aid and family tickets can be purchased on the day too.

 Would you like to visit Charles Darwin’s home after reading my blog?
 Or have you visited Down House before?
 I’d love to hear all about your experiences in the comments below.
 And if you’re considering getting an English Heritage membership, but want a little more information, check out my blog post titled Should I get an English Heritage Membership?